briancaffey/briancaffey.github.io/content/2022/06/26/i-deployed-the-same-containerized-serverless-django-application-with-aws-cdk-and-terraform.md

 ## tl;dr

-I wrote infrastructure as code libraries for deploying serverless containerized 3-tier web apps on AWS ECS Fargate.
-This article will provide an overview of my experience working with CDK, Terraform and Pulumi and will cover how I use my libraries in automated infrastructure deployment pipelines using GitHub Actions.
+I wrote three infrastructure as code libraries for deploying containerized 3-tier web apps on AWS ECS Fargate.
+This article will provide an overview of my experience working with CDK, Terraform and Pulumi and will cover how I use my libraries in automated infrastructure deployment pipelines with GitHub Actions.

 - **CDK Construct Library**: [github.com/briancaffey/cdk-django](https://github.com/briancaffey/cdk-django)
 - **Terraform Modules**: [github.com/briancaffey/terraform-aws-django](https://github.com/briancaffey/terraform-aws-django)